UCSCLibrary/SimpleVocabPlus/README.md

 New functions:
 - chance to use the values already stored in the repository for the same element as suggestions;
+- chance to use values from multiple fields as suggestions;
 - chance to check the values stored for a specific element;
 - chance to force the use of a list of values (similar to the dropdown feature of the [Simple Vocab] original plugin.